lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

 . . .
 ```

-## Changes in the LPC Peripheral implementation regarding skipping of LPC cycles different than I/O or TPM
+## Changes in the LPC Peripheral implementation regarding skipping of LPC cycles different than TPM

 +  First, one internal signal has been added: